syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/ChildButtonCustomization.md

 </table>

-> Note: This setting will be effective only for Office2003, OfficeXP and WindowsXP styles set through ButtonEdit.ButtonStyle property.
+N> This setting will be effective only for Office2003, OfficeXP and WindowsXP styles set through ButtonEdit.ButtonStyle property.
 See Style Settings.
-We can also set border style for ButtonEdit controls without enabling visual styles._
+We can also set border style for ButtonEdit controls without enabling visual styles.

 {%highlight c#%}